Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 0x7ff4335b9b1d:	0x0100000000000000	0x0000000000000000
 ```

 Well 0x7f is of fastbin size.
 And the offset to malloc_hook is only 0x23, so we will have more than enough space to overwrite it.
+Now we just subtract that from the libc base, and have our offset to our forged chunk.

 Let's leverage our double free to do a fastbin attack on the \_\_malloc_hook
 ```python